 “That appeal to copyright policy, however, is addressed to the wrong forum,” Roberts wrote.
 “As Georgia acknowledges, ‘it is generally for Congress, not the courts, to decide how best to pursue the Copyright Clause’s objectives.'”

 Twenty-two states, two U.S. territories and the District of Columbia rely on similar arrangements with commercial publishers to produce annotated statute books.
 All of those arrangements are now potentially invalid, as could be thousands of other copyrights and licensing arrangements maintained by the several states.
 Which means this week’s ruling won’t be the last shot fired in this skirmish.

 We also haven’t heard the last shot in the long-simmering battle over applying open-access publishing policies to publicly funded research.

-After much hue and cry from commercial academic publishers, the original 2020 target date for the initiative, known as Plan S, to take effect was pushed back by a year to give publishers more time to adjust their business.
+After much hue and cry from commercial academic publishers, the original 2020 target date for Plan S to take effect was pushed back by a year to give publishers more time to adjust their businesses.